How to consolidate student loans & why you might want to

 Alternatives to student loan consolidation

 Borrowers often seek to consolidate their student loans to lower their interest rates or monthly payments.
-Alternatively, you may learn whether you are eligible (or will be in the future) for student loan forgiveness.
+Alternatively, you can determine your current or future eligibility for student loan forgiveness.

 If you have federal student loans and want to merge your monthly payments without losing federal benefits, your only option is to consolidate through the Direct Consolidation Loan program.
 But before you do this, consider potential drawbacks.

 For example, if you choose a longer repayment term, you could pay more in interest over the life of the loan.
 Plus, unlike student loan refinancing, consolidating your loan won’t allow you to lower your overall interest rate.
-Understanding the pros and cons of consolidating your loans can help you make the best financial decision.
+Understanding the pros and cons of consolidating your loans can help you make the best financial decision for both your education and your financial future.

 You may also like